stumpapp/stump/apps/docs/pages/guides/libraries.md

 ### Collection-Priority Library

-A collection-priority library is useful for libraries that have many nested folders that you'd like to be grouped by the top most folder.
+A collection-priority library is useful for libraries that have many nested folders that you'd like to be grouped by the top most folder. **Only direct descendants of the library root will be considered for series creation**, so long as they contain media files at some point in their hierarchy.

+### Series-Priority Library

+A series-priority library is useful for libraries which should be grouped by any directory that directly contains media files. **Any descendant directories (including the library root itself) will be considered for series creation**, so long as they directly contain media files.

+### Examples

+A few examples to help illustrate the difference between the two library patterns and how Stump will interpret their differing structures.

+#### Example 1

 Consider the following example:

 Library name: `Ebooks`

 ```
-.LIBRARY ROOT
+.LIBRARY ROOT FOLDER
 ├── Shannon, Samantha
 │   └── The Priory of the Orange Tree.epub
 ├── Sanderson, Brandon